Chapter 3 — Governor and Other State Officers

 Misdemeanor

-It is a misdemeanor to knowingly file a false claim against the state or to help process one.
+It is a misdemeanor to knowingly and willfully present, or attempt to present, a false or fraudulent claim against the …

 3.757